MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 ## To create and deploy your own virtual agent

+1. If you have not already created a PowerApps environment, create one.
+You must select an environment when you create your virtual agent.

+    For more information about creating a PowerApps environment, see [Creating a PowerApps environment](getting-started-new-environment.md).

-1. Create the virtual agent.
+2. Create the virtual agent.

    Navigate to [https://va.ai.dynamics.com](https://va.ai.dynamics.com) in your browser to open the Virtual Agent Designer environment.

    On the **Create a new bot** screen, select the template you want to use, either General or Retail.
 Specify a name and region for the bot.

-   In the **Region where your Virtual Agent is stored** drop-down, select the environment you want to use to create the bot, other than the default environment.
-The default environment is not currently supported.
+   In the **Region where your Virtual Agent is stored** drop-down, select the environment you want to use to create the bot.
 Then select **Create**.

    When you first create your virtual agent, it might take some time to load.
 For more information on creating a bot, see [Creating a bot](getting-started-create-bot.md).

    **Note:**   Because access to your virtual agent is managed by your Azure Active Directory (AAD) tenant administrator, other users with admin permissions have access to your virtual agent content.

-2. Create a topic, which defines the conversation path a customer takes with the virtual agent for a specific customer intent.
+3. Create a topic, which defines the conversation path a customer takes with the virtual agent for a specific customer intent.
 For example, a customer might want to make an appointment at a store.

    Select **Topics** in the navigation pane, and then select **New topic** to open the **Create a new topic** screen.